Why this matters

 What people mean by the trap

 The trap is not the platform existing.
-It is the gap between what you think you own and what you can take with you.
+It is the gap between what you think you own and what you take with you.

 - You own the domain, but not the system that powers the site.